KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Experiments

-We predict traffic speeds for the next 15 min, 30 min, 45 min, and 60 min based on historical data over a period of time using the KST-GCN, and the prediction results are shown in Figure \ref{fig10} to Figure \ref{fig13}.
+In section \ref{Long-term}, we predict traffic speeds for the next 15 min, 30 min, 45 min, and 60 min based on historical data over a period of time using the KST-GCNs.
+To interpret the results in detail, we visualize the prediction results, which are shown in Figure \ref{fig10} to Figure \ref{fig13}.
+Note that, we only show the results of KF-T-GCN for the limited space.
 These results show the following:

-\begin{enumerate} \item For all prediction horizons, the KST-GCN better captures the change tendency of traffic data and is thus able to predict more accurately. \item The short-range prediction results of the KST-GCN are better than the long-range ones.
-The prediction result and the ground truth are closer in short-term prediction (15 min) than in long-term prediction (60 min), as shown in Figure \ref{fig10} and Figure \ref{fig13}, indicating that the traffic characteristics are more important in short-term prediction. \item The prediction of the KST-GCN has significant deviations at turning points.
+\begin{enumerate} \item For all prediction horizons, the KF-T-GCN well captures the change tendency of traffic data and is thus able to predict more accurately. \item The short-range prediction results of the KF-T-GCN are better than the long-range ones.
+The prediction result and the ground truth are closer in short-term prediction (15 min) than in long-term prediction (60 min), as shown in Figure \ref{fig10} and Figure \ref{fig13}.
+This may due to the more complex spatial-temporal dependencies in long-term prediction, and additional factors are needed to take into account. \item The prediction of the KF-T-GCN has significant deviations at turning points.
 The reason may be that the variations at peaks are influenced not only influenced by the weather and POIs but also by a combination of factors such as traffic contingencies. \end{enumerate}